UT Tyler Student Success

 Andrew is married to Linda Atkinson-Pettee who is also a higher education administrator, and they have two children, O'Neil and Raegan, and a coonhound named Bean.

-Director, Student Engagement
+Assistant Vice President and Director, Student Engagement

 Title IX Coordinator